The Justice System

 Where a young person has special educational needs or disability (SEND) then there is more support available to help them engage with education, employment and training.

-The Youth Offending Service also work with the receiving school/education or employment placement to provide any risk information, and ensure that there is a transfer of educational information from the secure centre.
+The Youth Offending Service also work with the receiving school/education or employment placement to provide any risk information.

 Instant Expert: Find out more about education and training for children and young people with SEN.

 The Local Offer explains support available to children and young people with special educational needs and disability, and to their families.
 WE hope you found this page helpful.
 If you would like anything changed, updated or added, please use this online form.

 Hello Mandi, first of all, thank you very much for getting in touch.

 You can get in touch with Oxfordshire County Council to share any concern about a child by calling call on 0345 050 7666.
 This will put you in touch with our Multi-Agency Safeguarding Hub (MASH) who you can talk to about your concerns.

 You can find out more here https://www.oxfordshire.gov.uk/residents/children-education-and-families/keeping-children-and-young-people-safe/report-child-abuse - it is fine to report when the concern is about your own child.